 - A1.
-The basic sequence of human development from the emergence of early hominins to the present. - A2.
-The methods used by archaeologists to investigate past societies. - A3.
-The theoretical approaches employed by archaeologists and anthropologists to understand societies both past and present. - A4.
-How contemporary issues and political contexts influence our construction of past societies and events. - A5.
-How material culture can inform our understanding of societies both past and present.
+The relationship and connections between the disciplines of Archaeology and Anthropology - A2.
+The basic sequence of human development from the emergence of early hominins to the present - A3.
+The methods and theories used by archaeologists and anthropologists to investigate past and present societies - A4.
+How material culture can inform our understanding of societies both past and present - A5.
+How contemporary issues, ethics and political contexts influence our understanding of human nature, societies and events - A6.
+Key aspects of human cultural, biological and social diversity

-You will develop your knowledge and understanding through lectures; tutor-led and student-led seminars and tutorials, laboratory practicals, group projects, individual and group presentations, field visits, field work and independent research.
-At Part One the emphasis is on discovering the nature of archaeology and its methods, and a basic outline of the development of the human species.
-At Part Two you will consolidate and enhance your knowledge of the human past and of archaeological methodology.
-At Part Three you will specialise in the study of selected periods, regions and themes, as well as carrying out a piece of independent research for your dissertation, applying the methods and knowledge you have gained.
+Knowledge and understanding will be developed through lectures; tutor-led and student-led seminars and tutorials, laboratory practicals, group projects, individual and group presentations, field visits, field work and independent research.
+During Part One, the emphasis is on discovering the nature and codevelopment of Archaeology and Anthropology and their methods and philosophies, and in providing a basic outline of the development of the human species, and its current and past cultural, material and biological diversity.
+Part Two consolidates and enhances knowledge of the human past and present, and of archaeological and anthropological methodology and theory, human cognition, and society and belief in contemporary and ancient worlds.
+Part Three involves permits students to specialise in the study of selected themes (e.g. regional, temporal, social), as well as carrying out a piece of independent research in the form of an undergraduate dissertation.
+Throughout the programme, students are encouraged to explore the full potential of interdisciplinary research.